loydvalp/School_District_Analysis/README.md

 ## Challenge Overview

-After reviewing information, Maria's supervisor discovered the score averages for ninth graders form on high school were incorrect.
-The following tasks for the anaylsis are:
+After reviewing information, Maria's supervisor discovered the math and reading scores for ninth graders from a high school were incorrect.
+The following tasks for the analysis are:

 1. Replace the ninth-grade math and reading scores from Thomas High School.
 2. Keep all other data associated with the ninth-grade students and Thomas High School intact.